Carer’s Leave

 FAQs

-Who can I use carer’s leave to look after or arrange care for?
+Who can I use Carer’s leave to look after or arrange care for?

 This needs to be a dependant with a long-term care need.
 A dependant is either: